Sharon-iguazio/mlrun/README.md

 [Back to top](#top) / [Back to quick-start TOC](#qs-tutorial)

 <a id="mlrun-db-methods"></a>
-### MLRun Database Methods
+#### MLRun Database Methods

-If you configured an MLRun database, you can use the `get_run_db` DB method to get an MLRun DB object.
+You can use the `get_run_db` DB method to get an MLRun DB object for a configured MLRun database or API service.
-Then, use the DB object's `connect` method to connect to the MLRun database or API service, and use additional methods to perform different operations &mdash; such as `list_artifacts` to list run artifacts or `del_runs` to delete completed runs.
+Then, use the DB object's `connect` method to connect to the database or API service, and use additional methods to perform different operations, such as listing run artifacts or deleting completed runs.
 For more information and examples, see the [**mlrun_db.ipynb**](examples/mlrun_db.ipynb) example notebook, which includes the following sample DB method calls:
 ```python
 from mlrun import get_run_db